EmberHeavyIndustries/HID2AMI/README.md

 **If you like this project and want to contribute to its further development, please consider donate some $ or € (paypal friends & family, please or DO NOT select "Buying something" from money transfer frontpage).**

-Donors of at least 5 EUR will receive the latest firmware revision available at the moment of request; donors of 10 EUR or more will also be added to the "firmware beta release" channel, and will receive all intermediate beta releases and all subsequent firmware updates.
-Donors will also be allowed to request new features and improvements (subjet to author's discretion).

 ## ** Preassembled units **: If you are interested in ready-to-go pre-assembled units, a small number of them is available from time to time, assembled by various users/hobbyists.
 You can look for one on Amibay's thread [link] and check if there is any available on sale (http://www.amibay.com/showthread.php?104588-HID2AMI-HID-MOUSE-AND-GAMEPAD-to-AMIGA-ADAPTOR)